alexanderpohle/alexanderpohle.github.io/_research/nautiloid-phylogeny.md

 ---
-title: "Phylogeny of Palaeozoic "nautiloid" cephalopods"
+title: 'Phylogeny of Palaeozoic "nautiloid" cephalopods'
 collection: research
 permalink: /research/nautiloid-phylogeny
-excerpt: "The phylogenetic relationships of the various groups of early Palaeozoic "nautiloid" cephalopods were unclear for a long time.
-Together with an international team of colleagues, I carried out the first phylogenetic analysis of these taxa, applying modern Bayesian methods."
+excerpt: 'The phylogenetic relationships of the various groups of early Palaeozoic "nautiloid" cephalopods were unclear for a long time.
+Together with an international team of colleagues, I carried out the first phylogenetic analysis of these taxa, applying modern Bayesian methods.'

 ---